 - Place fire extinguishers in key locations at home, work, and school.

 - Remove electrical cords from floors and keep them out of reach.

 - Know about and practice fire escape routes at home, work, and school.

-- Set temperature of water heater at 120 degrees or less.
+- Set the water heater temperature at 120°F (48.8°C) or less.

-Singer AJ, Taira BR, Lee CC, Soroff HS.
+Singer AJ, Taira BR, Lee CC.
 Thermal burns.
-In: Marx JA, ed.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 60.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 63.

-- Last reviewed on 1/13/2010
+- Last reviewed on 5/14/2016